opus-research/jgit/Documentation/technical/reftable.md

 ### Structure

-A reftable file has the following basic structure:
+A reftable file has the following high-level structure:

     first_block {
       header